 How will I pay for a vacation home?

 Unless you have the funds to buy a vacation home in cash, this is a question that requires serious consideration.
 Vacation homes are treated differently than primary residences when it comes to qualifying for a mortgage.
-The Mortgage Reports advises that even strong applicants will be required to put at least 10 percent down on a vacation home.
+The Mortgage Reports advises that even strong applicants will be required to put at least 10% down on a vacation home.
 If you’re purchasing your vacation home with the intent to rent it out, expect even higher down payments and mortgage rates.
 In addition to mortgage payments, consider expenses related to travel, maintenance, property management fees, and insurance.
 Because risks are higher on a vacation home, you’ll pay more for insurance than you do on your primary residence.
-However, retirees can keep insurance costs down by bundling policies, installing an alarm system, and skipping the pool.
+However, retirees can keep insurance prices down by bundling policies and installing an alarm system.

 Do I plan to sell my vacation home?

 Unlike primary residences, vacation homes don’t qualify for a capital gains exemption when it’s time to sell.
 The exception is if you used the home as your primary residence for at least two of the five years before selling.
 If you plan to sell your vacation home in the future, consider how you can reduce your tax liability either by tracking expenses or using the home as your primary residence before selling.
 If you’ve used the vacation home as a rental property, it gets more complicated.